Algarve-Tourist.com

 Related articles: Top 10 of the Algarve - The Algarve’s best beaches

-The Algarve offers something increasingly rare: a coastline that delivers on every front.
+The Algarve offers something increasingly rare: a coastline that genuinely lives up to the brochure.
 The beaches are broad and sandy, backed by ochre cliffs that glow in the afternoon light.
 The sun shines for ten to twelve hours a day through summer, yet Atlantic breezes keep temperatures comfortable rather than punishing.
 Children can spend full days outdoors without the exhausting heat that defines holidays in Turkey, Egypt, or southern Greece.

 Portugal is a country that genuinely welcomes children.
 Restaurants accommodate families without fuss, waiters bring colouring pages unprompted, and hotel staff remember names.
 This warmth is cultural, not commercial, and it makes a tangible difference to how a holiday feels.

 Practicalities fall into place easily here.
 English is spoken throughout the tourism industry.
 The infrastructure is modern and well-maintained.
 Safety is simply not a concern; the Algarve has one of the lowest crime rates in western Europe.
 And unlike comparable destinations in Spain or France, prices remain genuinely reasonable.
-A beachside lunch for four rarely exceeds forty euros, and those savings accumulate into a noticeably more affordable fortnight.
+A beachside lunch for four rarely exceeds forty euros.
+The value, in every sense, is hard to argue with.

 The daytime maximum temperature (measured in the shade) and night-time minimum